Skip to main content

 Make an Impact in Appalachia

 Teach For America has been in Appalachia since 2011.
-As a corps member, you’ll work alongside alumni and staff and fellow educators to challenge educational inequity and build a strong community, helping more kids have access to an excellent education and the life opportunities that come with it.
+As a corps member, you’ll work alongside alumni, staff, and fellow educators to challenge educational inequity and build a strong community.
+Most importantly, you'll help more kids access an excellent education and the life opportunities that come with it.